Why is Turkey complicating the accession of Sweden and Finland to NATO?

 Many issues have pitted Turkey and the West against each other in recent years, and Turkey has not always won, analysts say.

-For Paul Levin, director of the Institute of Turkish Studies at Stockholm University, an agreement is likely to be reached.
+For Paul Levin, director of the Institute for Turkish Studies at Stockholm University, an agreement is likely to be reached.

 “In this very strategic issue, I bet that Sweden will make concessions and other NATO countries will contribute by putting pressure on Turkey and granting it some wishes,” he says.